jmkristian/node-pop3bbs/README.md

 may not delete mail from them, nor send email while reading them.
 This is useful for publishing bulletins to be read by all users.
-Outpost can be configured to automatically download these bulletins, and not download the same bulletin repeatedly.
+Outpost can be configured to automatically download these bulletins, and not download a bulletin repeatedly.

+The output from bbs.js is generated using [Bunyan](https://www.npmjs.com/package/bunyan).
+You can convert it to a more humane format by piping it through `./node_modules/.bin/bunyan --output short` .

 This software works on Windows and Linux, with [node.js](https://nodejs.org/en/) version 10.18.1,